G-F-D/twitter-cleanup-workflow/README.md

 ## Does this also handle retweets?
 Yes, there is no special handling for them necessary.
 Every retweet is actually just a regular tweet in a fancy disguise, so you can also delete them directly just like any other tweet, rather than having to “unretweet” the source tweet or something.

+## How does this handle edits?
+**It doesn’t**; this feature didn’t exist when I created this workflow.
+Depending on how these are stored in the archive (I have no sample data I can check), I assume this will produce one of these outcomes in this workflow:
+* The tweet will appear once with its original text;
+* The tweet will appear once with its most recent text;
+* Each edit will appear as its own tweet.
+I also do not know how this will impact the automated deletion process, particularly in the lattermost case.

 ## How long will this take?
 Potentially a very long time, especially if you have 5 figures of tweets or more.
 There’s both waiting and labour:
 * Requesting an account archive often takes many days for Twitter to fulfill.